cornell-ece2300/ece2300-docs/docs/ece2300-lab2-calc-fpga-report.md

 Make a copy of this table, and enter in the data for your ripple-carry adder with a 20ns critical path delay constraint.
 You can find the number of 7-input ALUts, 6-input ALUts, etc in the area report.
+You can save time by not generating a brand new timing report.
+You can instead simply use the following steps.

+ - Choose _Processing -> Compilation Report_ from the menu
+ - Under _Table of Contents_ choose _Timing Analyzer > Slow 1100mV 85C
+     Model > Setup Summary_
-The critical path delay is just the _Data Delay_ of the slowest path in the timing report.
+ - The critical path delay is just the constraint minus the slack

 Then iteratively reduce the timing constraint until your design no longer meets timing.
 If the data delay is 14ns with a timing constraint of 20ns,